francomoraes/frontend-mentor-todo-app-hub/README.md

 -   Toggle light and dark mode
 -   **Bonus**: Drag and drop to reorder items on the list
     -   The drag and drop feature was developed without relying on external libraries, as it appeared to offer a more straightforward solution.
+    -   However, it is currently not functional in the mobile version.

 ### Solution Link